crmcarecloud/api-php-client/docs/Api/TokensApi.md

 Send email for set up of the new customer password

-Send email, that contains link to set up a new customer password.<br/> ⚠️ Endpoint is available only in Customer interface.<br/>
+Send email, that contains link to set up a new customer password.<br/> The use case [Forgotten password](https://www.crmcarecloud.com/build-a-mobile-app/) shows how to use this action method.<br/> ⚠️ Endpoint is available only in Customer interface.<br/> ⚠️ An extra setup of event type in CareCloud could be necessary to make this method work correctly.
+If so, don't hesitate to get in touch with the CareCloud administrator in your organization.<br/>

 ### Example
 ```php